ClementTsai/PortfolioProjects/README.md

 * Once data had been cleaned in Excel, imported it over to MySQL and 9conducted several queries which can be found [here](https://github.com/ClementTsai/PortfolioProjects/blob/main/HappinessVMedalsProj.sql)
 * Datasets were then imported to Tableau Public where several visualizations were made to better understand the relation between a country's happiness score and the medals they won at the 2021 Tokyo Olympics
 ### Analysis
 Of the 83 participating countries, excluding dependent territories and countries with missing data in the World Happiness dataset, 71% won at least one gold medal at the 2020 Tokyo Olympics.
 46 of the participating countries that won at least one gold medal had a happiness score greater or equal to 5 whereas only 13 countries with a happiness score less than 5 won at least one gold medal at the 2020 Tokyo Olympics.
+Additionally, there is an average 9.4 medal difference between countries with a happiness score above 5 and below 5.
+And, with every ladder point increase, there appears to be an approximate 5.2 additional medals won.
+Observing the data by their regions, Western Europe, North America and ANZ, and East Asia performed the best at the 2020 Tokyo Olympics respectively.

+Yet, while countries with a higher ladder score and score factors win more medals, increasing ladder points on the happiness scale does not cause more medals to be won at the olympics.
+While the correlation between higher medals and a happier country is prevalent, the trendline suggests that there is no relationship between the two variables.

 Tableau Visual Dashboard:<br>